Alask-Code/Simple-Clock/README.md

-# Moon Clock
+# Simple Clock
-Simple Clock that provides an simple API.
+It's a clock that provides an simple API.

+Use as new tab screen.